girlsam/perf-string/README.md

 1. run `npm i`
 1. To run test suite: `npm test`
 1. To work with `perfectSubstring` method: `npm run start` OR
-1. Option for hot reloading with `npm run start:dev`
+1. Option for hot reloading with `npm run start:watch`

 ***